testautonation/Webdriverio-timings/README.md

 # Webdriverio-timings

-This is the example shown in the WebdriverIO Timings Part 2 blog post
+This is the example shown in the Timings Part 2 blog post